mindspore-ai/docs/tutorials/source_en/compile/static_graph_expert_programming.md

             present_layer = present_layer + (present,)
         ...
 ```

-> The full code can be found at: [GPT](https://atomgit.com/mindspore-lab/models/tree/master/official/nlp/GPT)

 The network structure of GPT consists of different instances of the multi-layer `Block` class, which are all initialized with the same `config` parameter, so with the addition of the `@lazy_inline` decorator, all of these `Block` instances can reuse the same network structure and are not inlined for most of the compilation phase, which can drastically reduce compilation time.